JoleneMel/Final/README.md

-# This is the BETA branch, completed branch is on update! not main
+# This is the BETA branch, completed branch is on update!
+Not main